 Uma by Como Ubud is in a fabulous setting—think tropical gardens and lush views—and their hip Italian restaurant and lounge, Cucina, is popular.
-I recommend the Uma Pool Villas, or to keep the cost down stay in one of the Garden Pool Villas, which were completely redone in the spring of 2017, with updated bathrooms and the addition of private pools.
+I recommend the Uma Pool Villas, or to keep the cost down stay in one of the Garden Pool Villas, which were completely redone in 2017, with updated bathrooms and the addition of private pools.
 Uma by Como Ubud is a five-minute shuttle ride from the center of Ubud.
-I also love the pool villas at Komaneka by Bisma, which is the most deluxe property that’s within a short walk to the center of Ubud.
-The villas are luxurious and have spectacular views.
-But, my favorite Komaneka property is Komaneka Tanggayuda.
+One of my favorite Ubud-area properties is Komaneka Tanggayuda.
 This is an intimate property with a traditional Balinese style and beautiful views, and it’s quieter and more remote without being too far from town.
 I especially like the Valley Pool Villas.

 For travelers who prefer a brand-name hotel to the smaller boutique properties, Mandapa, a Ritz Carlton Reserve, is a spectacular property that terraces down the hillside to the Ayung River and centers around its own small working rice paddy.
 Great care has been taken in furnishing the suites and villas with original artwork and furnishings from top-notch local artisans.
 The Reserve Suites are the least expensive, but plenty large and beautiful.
 Just next door to Mandapa is Amandari, a mainstay in the Ubud area.
 Amandari has all the amenities one would expect from an Aman resort, but with a down-to-earth philosophy that brings a warm and homey atmosphere to the experience of staying there.

 In many cases, I can offer preferred rates or amenities at the resorts mentioned here.
 And, though these properties can be pricey, I can easily suggest a number of properties (including some with private pools) that cost less and are quite lovely.